Sadaira/AQI-Prediction/README.md

 # Air Quality Prediction
-The purpose of this project is to build a system that predicts air quality in several cities using real-time air quality data.
+The purpose of this project is to build a system that predicts air quality in Los Angeles, California using real-time weather and air quality data.

 ## Data Source